 As is the case with digital marketing, the value is in the visibility.
 You can continually improve your processes by reviewing each sequence’s metrics and making adjustments based on performance.
 You can see how many people are in the sequences as well as where each specific lead is, and this clarity is extremely helpful to both management and the sales team.

 In this digital age we are living in, the more information you have, the better off you are.
 Embrace technology to provide the organization you desperately need and the visibility management desperately wants.
 These tools were built to make our lives easier, so you might as well get the most out of them that you can.
-If you’d like to learn how else you can utilize these tools, you can read more about it in this article from Eric Pratt, or you can feel free to reach out to us at any time.
+If you’d like to learn how else you can utilize these tools, you can feel free to reach out to us at any time.